Theodoxus anatolicus (Récluz, 1841)

 In freshwater spring, Datça Peninsula (Reşadiye), Muğla Province, SW.
 Turkey.
 5,3mm.

 Operculum elongate, solid, of an ivory colour with a large ash-grey stain near the columella, a very thin brownish-reddish band (“saffron” in Récluz) between the solid plate and the labral conchyolin apron, which is very dark and less translucent than in other species such as danubialis or fluviatilis.
-The apophysis is anchored posteriorly by a quickly sloping and elevated backing, and by a thick and tall anterior abutment, the profile of which is very variable but seems to show in its anterior end a digitation more marked in this species than in the other members of the genus, peloponensis excepted.
-The anterior root is small, and not curved like in baeticus or danubialis.
-The arcus is pale and thin. – Above: another specimen from the fountain of Pylí.
-4,6mm.
+The apophysis is anchored posteriorly by a quickly sloping and elevated backing, and by a thick and tall anterior abutment (pseudoapophysis), the profile of which is very variable but seems to show in its extremity a digitation more marked in this species than in the other members of the genus, peloponensis excepted.
+The root of this abutment is small, and often less curved than in baeticus or danubialis.

 — back to Neritininae —